-Graduate students in marine chemistry may specialize in any of the various aspects of marine and environmental chemistry.
+Graduate students in chemical oceanography/marine geochemistry may specialize in any of the various aspects of marine and environmental chemistry.
 Required courses include Principles of Chemical Oceanography (MSCI 524), and Advanced Aquatic Chemistry (MSCI 630) is recommended.
 Specialized course work in other aspects of marine and environmental chemistry can be selected through recommendation of the student's thesis committee.